EGOT: John Gielgud

-In 1991, John Gielgud became the fourth person to win all four awards, the oldest (at age 87), the first LGBTQ person, and the first non-American.
+In 1991, John Gielgud became the fourth person, the oldest (at age 87), the first LGBTQ person and first non-American to win all four awards.

 English actor and theatre director John Gielgud (1904–2000) received his fourth distinct award in 1991.
 Between 1948 and 1991, Gielgud received a total of five competitive awards.
 Gielgud was the first winner to win any award other than the Oscar as their first award (his first award was a Tony).
 At age 87 when he won his Emmy, he also became the oldest winner, the first male performer, the first LGBTQ winner, and the first non-American.